softwaremill/kcpilot/README.md

 We offer commercial support for Kafka and related technologies, as well as development services.
 Contact us to learn more about our offer!

+## Trademark Notice

+Apache®, Apache Kafka®, and Kafka® are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
+This project is not affiliated with, endorsed by, or sponsored by the Apache Software Foundation.
+For more information about Apache trademarks, please see the [Apache Trademark Policy](https://www.apache.org/foundation/marks/).

 ## Copyright

 Copyright (C) 2025 SoftwareMill https://softwaremill.com.